douglaz/cyberkrill/README.md

 <img src="https://github.com/user-attachments/assets/246dc789-4a2d-4040-afeb-3ac9045dddfb" width="200" />

 A comprehensive CLI toolkit for Bitcoin and Lightning Network operations, written in Rust.
+CyberKrill consists of a command-line application and a reusable core library.

 ## Features